sterlingbaldwin/acme_processflow/README.md

 Due to the coupled_diags, to get MPAS diagnostics you MUST have an ssh key on the server thats associated with an authorized github account for their repo.

+To run AMWG, make sure NCL is installed, and the line `export NCARG_ROOT=/usr/local/src/NCL-6.3.0/` has been added to your .bashrc

 If this is a fresh install on a system that has not been configured to run this before, there are some additional tools you'll need.
 These include the following: